-FSX to Prepar3D Migration Tool is a revolutionary tool that allows you to install Flight Simulator X (FSX) addons to Prepar3D.
-Since there are very few differences between the two simulators, almost everything that functioned properly in FSX will function so in Prepar3D.
+FSX to Prepar3D Migration Tool is a revolutionary tool that allows you to install Flight Simulator X (FSX) addons into any version of Prepar3D, as well as old Prepar3D addons into the newest version of the simulator.

 How does it work?

 Migration Tool redirects installers of FSX and old Prepar3D addons to the latest Prepar3D.
 Run an installer as if you were be installing something into FSX, and the contents will show up in Prepar3D instead.

 In addition, Migration Tool installs a module for Prepar3D that monitors the simulator as it is running and steps in to make changes in real time where necessary to help older addons find correct files, folders and settings.